 Wired backhaul makes a little difference

 Out of curiosity, I set up the Deco X5700 with a wired backhaul.
-Interestingly, both the Gigabit and 2.Gbps ports delivered the same real-world performance.
+Interestingly, both the Gigabit and 2.5Gbps ports delivered the same real-world performance.
 And the numbers were just slightly faster than those of the wireless setup in the context of my test methodology.

 That said, it’d help to use this system via wired backhaul, especially where there are many thick walls or in a large home where you need to place the hardware units really far from each other.
-But at home with a lot of open space, this is a great mesh system even if running network cables is not an option.
+But at home, with a lot of open space, this is a great mesh system, even if running network cables is not an option.

 Conclusion